manpaka/questsMap/README.md

 ### Primary/High Priority Tasks
 - Finish Rules and Guidelines on Website.
 - Finish the Github Community section.
+- Create Streamlined system to update quests and bounties without needing full website update.

 ### Secondary Tasks
 - Add Posting Page to allow for ease of use when making recaps and posts on the website.
 	- Add a new page for viewing recaps and lore.
 - Get more quests and bounties added to the JSON.
 - Get some characters added to the JSON.
+- Add a players joined marker for the Quests and Bounties.
+- Add a market for players to sell unwanted magic items, (with no money involved.)
+- Add Players joined list to cards.

 # Changelog and Updates